cn27529/hellos/README.md

-# hi-guys
+# hellos
-The hi-guys is many hello projects or test examples :)
+The hellos is many hello projects or test examples :)